Few riders, but charismatic driver makes the time fly

 Dutcher did not look old enough to own a Harley Davidson.
 Lee expressed his surprise.
 He pulled out of the bank’s parking lot and curled around the flagpole to continue up Canboro Road.
 The snowflakes stopped.

-Dutcher said that he worked also at the Clare’s dealership in Niagara-on-the-Lake, as a detailer.
+Dutcher said that he also worked at the Clare’s motorcycle dealership in Niagara-on-the-Lake, as a detailer.